Custom LLM Providers

 |---|---|---|

-| Custom provider API key | Chat completions only | ~/.config/cmdop/provider_keys.json (mode 0600) |
+| Custom provider API key | Chat completions only, sent straight to your endpoint | ~/.config/cmdop/provider_keys.json (mode 0600) |

 This means: